Dansby Swanson Player Props: Cubs vs. Guardians

 Dansby Swanson At The Plate

-- Swanson is hitting .264 with 13 doubles, two triples, nine home runs and 39 walks.
+- Swanson leads Chicago in total hits (80) this season while batting .264 with 25 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 64th in batting average, 34th in on-base percentage, and 95th in slugging.
+- Among the qualified hitters in MLB play, he ranks 64th in batting average, 36th in on-base percentage, and 91st in slugging.

-- In 11.7% of his games this season, he has homered, and 2.6% of his trips to the plate.
+- He has hit a long ball in 11.5% of his games this season, and 2.6% of his trips to the plate.

-- Swanson has picked up an RBI in 32.5% of his games this year, with more than one RBI in 11.7% of his games.
-He has also plated three or more runs in one contest.
+- Swanson has an RBI in 25 of 78 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.